Mircea Eliade: University studies and Indian sojourn

 He studied the basics of Indian philosophy, and, in parallel, learned Sanskrit, Pali and Bengali under Dasgupta's direction.
 At the time, he also became interested in the actions of Mahatma Gandhi and the Satyagraha as a phenomenon; later, Eliade adapted Gandhian ideas in his discourse on spirituality and Romania.

-In 1930, while living with Dasgupta, Eliade fell in love with his host's daughter, Maitreyi Devi, later writing a barely disguised autobiographical novel Maitreyi (also known as "La Nuit Bengali" or "Bengal Nights"), in which he claimed that he carried on a physical relationship with her.
+In 1930, while living with Dasgupta, Eliade fell in love with his host's daughter and the protege of the Indian poet Rabindranath Tagore, Maitreyi Devi, later writing a barely disguised autobiographical novel Maitreyi (also known as "La Nuit Bengali" or "Bengal Nights"), in which he claimed that he carried on a physical relationship with her.

 Eliade received his PhD in 1933, with a thesis on Yoga practices.
 The book, which was translated into French three years later, had significant impact in academia, both in Romania and abroad.

 He later recalled that the book was an early step for understanding not just Indian religious practices, but also Romanian spirituality.
 During the same period, Eliade began a correspondence with the Ceylonese-born philosopher Ananda Coomaraswamy.
 In 1936–1937, he functioned as honorary assistant for Ionescu's course, lecturing in Metaphysics.

 In 1933, Mircea Eliade had a physical relationship with the actress Sorana Țopa, while falling in love with Nina Mareș, whom he ultimately married.
 The latter, introduced to him by his new friend Mihail Sebastian, already had a daughter, Giza, from a man who had divorced her.
 Eliade subsequently adopted Giza, and the three of them moved to an apartment at 141 Dacia Boulevard.
-He left his residence in 1936, during a trip he made to the United Kingdom and Germany, when he first visited London, Oxford and Berlin.
+He left his residence in 1936, during a trip he made to the United Kingdom and Germany, when he first visited London, Oxford, and Berlin.